|

 the Oreo factory on 16th Street that is

 now Chelsea Market.
-Despite some significance
+Despite its significance

 in the history of industrial architecture,